-The International Linguistics Olympiad 2022 will take place in Castletown, Isle of Man, 25-29 July 2022.
+The International Linguistics Olympiad 2023 will take place in Bulgaria.
 There, the top 4 Irish problem-solvers will test their wits against talented language sleuths from around the world during a week packed with puzzles and social and cultural experiences.
 For details, see www.ioling.org

-The All Ireland Linguistics Olympiad (AILO) is run by: ADAPT Centre
+The All Ireland Linguistics Olympiad (AILO) is run by:

+ADAPT Centre

+Dublin City University